Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 Cold spray isn’t just for building parts—it’s also used to apply protective coatings:

-• Ceramic-Metal Composites: Combine the hardness of ceramics with the toughness of metals (PER ESEMPIO., alumina-copper coatings for wear resistance).
+• Ceramic-Metal Composites: Combine the hardness of ceramics with the toughness of metals (per esempio., alumina-copper coatings for wear resistance).

-• Corrosion-Resistant Coatings: Zinc or aluminum coatings for steel structures (PER ESEMPIO., ponti, condutture) per prevenire la ruggine.
+• Corrosion-Resistant Coatings: Zinc or aluminum coatings for steel structures (per esempio., ponti, condutture) per prevenire la ruggine.

 • Thermal Barrier Coatings: Ceramic coatings for turbine parts to withstand high temperatures.